jefflovell/launch-school-js101/study-sessions/spot-antonina-2.md

 // [1, 2, undefined, {1:2}, <2 empty items>, null, '-1': 2]
 array.length; // What will this line return and why?

+7 because '-1' is an object property that is not enumerable so the length is 7.

 ## Question 35 - Group effort / Elaine (Marcos hasn't covered)
 ### What do we mean when we say that functions in JS are first-class values?
 ### Give an example that demonstrates that.